Guiding a Diffusion Transformer with the Internal Dynamics of Itself: Experiments

 We compare the FID values between SiT-XL/2 and LightningDiT-XL/1 with IG with other state-of-the-art methods without CFG.
-As shown in Table \ref{tab:comparison_perf}, IG shows consistent and significant improvement across all model variants.
+As shown in Table \ref{tab:comparison_perf}, IG shows consistent and significant improvement across all model variants under random sampling.
+We provide balanced sampling results in the \textbf{Supplementary Material}.
 In particular, on SiT-XL/2, using IG (1.8) leads to FID=5.31 at 80 epochs, which already exceeds the FID of the vanilla SiT-XL at 1400 epoch and REPA at 800 epochs which uses pre-trained representation model to align.
 Note that the performance continues to improve with longer training; for instance, with SiT-XL/2, FID becomes 1.75 at 800 epochs.
 On LightningDiT-XL/1, using IG (1.7) leads to FID=2.42 at 60 epochs, which also already exceeds the FID of the vanilla LightningDiT-XL/1 at 64 epochs.
 For longer training, the FID becomes 1.34 at 680 epochs with LightningDiT-XL/1, which achieve a large margin between all of these methods.

 Finally, we provide a quantitative comparison between SiT-XL/2 or LightningDiT-XL/1 with IG and other recent diffusion model methods using CFG.
 At 800 epochs, SiT-XL/2 + IG (1.8) achieves FID of 1.46 with a CFG scale of $w=1.35$ and an extra guidance interval.
 Meanwhile, LightningDiT/1 + IG (1.4) achieves state-of-the-art FID of 1.19 with a CFG scale of $w=1.45$ and an extra guidance interval at 680 epochs.
 We provide visual results of LightningDiT-XL/2 + IG in Figure \ref{fig:visual}.
 Moreover, we also provide more uncurated examples and experimental results on ImageNet 512×512 in the \textbf{Supplementary Material}, we show that IG also provides significant improvements in such setup.